 - Restaurants: There’s almost always a queue for the hotel’s famous Café Sacher (open 8 am-midnight), the iconic red and white coffee house where you can enjoy a slice of the famous Sacher Torte.
-If you don’t want to wait in line (or at least have a shorter wait), the stunning, mid-century designed Salon Sacher (open 9 am-8 pm) and Sacher Eck that’s somewhere in between the two other cafes (open 8 am-midnight; there’s also a gift shop here selling boxed tortes) are the hotel’s other cafés that serve the exact same slice of cake. • For dining, you’re also spoiled for choice with the opulent Restaurant Rote Bar (open noon-midnight with live piano music every evening) that serves traditional Austrian cuisine and features a terrace that guests can use during summer. • Restaurant Grüne Bar is a more innovative fine dining that bases its menu on local, seasonal ingredients (open 6 pm-midnight). $$-$$$.
+If you don’t want to wait in line (or at least have a shorter wait), the stunning, mid-century designed Salon Sacher (open 9 am-8 pm) and Sacher Eck, somewhere in between the two other cafes (open 8 am-midnight; there’s also a gift shop here selling boxed tortes), are the hotel’s other cafés that serve the exact same slice of cake. • For dining, you’re also spoiled for choice with the opulent Restaurant Rote Bar (open noon-midnight with live piano music every evening) that serves traditional Austrian cuisine and features a terrace that guests can use during summer. • Restaurant Grüne Bar is a more innovative fine dining that bases its menu on local, seasonal ingredients (open 6 pm-midnight). $$-$$$.

 - Lounge/Bar: Sip coffee to cocktails on a plush sofa in sumptuous surrounds at the Blaue Bar.
 Open daily 10 am-2 am.

 - Breakfast: Not complimentary.
 An incredible buffet breakfast with every delicacy you could imagine (including Sacher Torte) is available for €43 per person.

 - Room Service: Available 24 hours a day.